U.S. Route 6 in Indiana: Route description

 US 6 enters DeKalb County and has a short overlap with SR 327, before passing through Corunna.
 Past Corunna, the road has an interchange with I-69 before entering Waterloo.
 In Waterloo, the road passes industrial land before residential properties as the road enters downtown Waterloo.
 In downtown, US 6 has an intersection with the southern end of SR 427 before leaving Waterloo.
 East of Waterloo, US 6 parallels Norfolk Southern Railway's Chicago Line for a short distance, before the road enters Butler, passing industrial and commercial properties.
 The landscape along becomes residential as the road enters downtown.
 In downtown, US 6 has an intersection with SR 1.
 The road crosses Norfolk Southern Railway's Huntington District before leaving Butler and entering rural DeKalb County.
 In rural DeKalb County, US 6 parallels Norfolk Southern Railway's Chicago Line, passing agriculture land, before US 6 crosses into Ohio.

-Only the segment of US 6 that are concurrent with I-80/I-94 and the segment that is concurrent with US 33 are included as a part of the National Highway System (NHS).
+Only the segment of US 6 that is concurrent with I-80/I-94 and the segment that is concurrent with US 33 are included as a part of the National Highway System (NHS).
 The NHS is a network of highways that are identified as being most important for the economy, mobility, and defense of the nation.
 The highway is maintained by the Indiana Department of Transportation (INDOT) like all other U.S. Routes in the state.
 The department tracks the traffic volumes along all state highways as a part of its maintenance responsibilities using a metric called annual average daily traffic (AADT).
 This measurement is a calculation of the traffic level along a segment of roadway for any average day of the year.
 In 2010, INDOT figured that lowest traffic levels were the 2,620 vehicles and 930 commercial vehicles used the highway daily between US 35 and Walkerton.
 The peak traffic volumes were 166,160 vehicles and 42,090 commercial vehicles AADT along the section of US 6 that is concurrent with the I–80 and I–94.